ConorOBrien-Foxx/Fynyl/README.md

-M               operator    [array a] merges the stack with the array, pushing each element in a to the stack O               operator    [any a] outputs a to STDOUT without a trailing newline P               operator    [any a] outputs the representation of a without a trailing newline Q               meta        Qx is equivalent to {x}V for a token x R               operator    [number a, number b] pushes the inclusive range between a and b .R              operator    pushes a line of STDIN without a trailing newline :R              operator    evaluates a line of STDIN in the current scope
+M               operator    [array a] merges the stack with the array, pushing each element in a to the stack O               operator    [any a] outputs a to STDOUT without a trailing newline P               operator    [any a] outputs the representation of a without a trailing newline R               operator    [number a, number b] pushes the inclusive range between a and b .R              operator    pushes a line of STDIN without a trailing newline :R              operator    evaluates a line of STDIN in the current scope